-\\\\\ I confirm the schedule for my child CHILD'S NAME based on registration material submitted: \\\\\\.
-I understand that if that schedule changes, I will notify the office in writing with 30 days' notice.
-Failure to do so will result in an admission fee charged as stated in this agreement.

-\\\\\ Based on the schedule above, I agree to the following rate for the \\\\\\ school year: \$\\\\\.00/month.

-I understand that if I need early care or after care and it is NOT part of my regular schedule, I will contact the office to make the request with a minimum of 2 business days in advance and pay the additional charges as billed the following month.
-Early care charge is \$20 before 8:30 or 9:00 a.m. schedule.
-After care charge is \$40 after 1:10, 3:10 or 4:40 p.m.

-\\\\ I understand that:

-- Payments are due by the first of every month and that late fees are incurred by the school day following the tenth of the same month. - Registration fees are due at the time of registration and are non-refundable. - Tuition is charged for 30 days after notice of withdrawal or until the end of the year if withdrawal is after April 1.

-Person (s) Responsible for Tu ition:

-Name

-Relationship

-Address

-City State Zip

-Preferred Method of Payr ment:

-Monthly Semi-Annual Annual Credit Card

-\\Credit Card payments may be subject to an additional service fee.

-\\\\\ I understand that the information in the Family Handbook is critical.
-I will attend a family orientation at the beginning of the school year, at which time information in the Handbook will be reviewed.

-Responsible Family Member Name (Please print)

-TO BE COMPLTED BY OFFICE:

-\\\\Date family attended orientation

-ACG acknowledgement of receipt

-Date reviewed
+I confirm the schedule for my I understand that if that schedule chang Failure to do so will result in an admiss ges, I will notify the e office in writing with 30 0 days' notice. · Based on the schedule above, I agree to the follo wing rate for the school year: \$ 00/month.
+I understand that if I need earl office to make the request with a minin following month.
+Early care charge is \$4:40 p.m. num of 2 business days in advance and pay the additional charges as billed the I understand that: Payments are due by the the tenth of the same me h and that late fees are ir ncurred by the school da ay following Registration fees are dueThe school office must last month of attendance be notified in wr ce.
+Families are re riting no later than the fesponsible for the full f first day of the month of inal month's tuition (see tuition) and will forfeit their deposit if re equired written notice i s not received.
+Person (s) Responsible for Tu Name Relationship Address City City State Zip Preferred Method of Payr Monthly Semi-Annual Credit Card Credit Card payments may be subject to an ad ditional service fee.
+I understand that the information beginning of the school year, at which ion at the Responsible Family Member Name ((Please print) Signature Date TO BE COMPLTED BY OFFICE: Date family attended orientation on.
+ACG acknowledgement of receipt Date revie wed